 Article Written by Simon Jefferies.
-Learn About About Simon Jefferies// Article Read Time 5 Minutes
+Learn More About Simon Jefferies / Article Read Time: 5 Minutes

 Cortland recently sponsored the World Youth Fly Fishing Championship that was held in Trentino, Italy and I was lucky enough to be there to represent our company, take some photos and present the winners with their prizes.
 The World Masters was also held at the same time and our pro team member, and twice Individual World Champion, Valerio Santi Amantini was competing for Italy on his home waters.
 So, what better way to spend the last day of the competition but to follow Valerio, take some photos and videos and get his thoughts on how he approaches a competition day.

 Saturday, July 23rd 2022: Final day of the World Masters Fly Fishing Championship: